Juan-Jones/earnonlinemoney/content/blog/make-money-on-pinterest.md

 First, you need to create a landing page.
 What is a landing page?
 When it comes to internet marketing, a landing page (destination page, lead capture page, squeeze page) is a signal web page used for marketing or promoting a product, service, or message.
 The landing page provides you with a platform to send targeted leads, prospects, and customers.
 It’s called a landing page because it’s where the visitor lands.
 There are two types of landing pages, a reference landing page, and a transactional landing page.

 Reference landing page – a reference landing page displays information that’s essential to the customer.
 This page consists of text, images, and links.
-The purpose of the reference landing page is to lead the customer to the transactional page.
+The purpose of the reference landing page is to lead customers to the transactional page.

 Transactional landing page – the transactional landing page contains information that influences customers to take action.